 \section{Acknowledgments}

-I wish to thank Markus Tempelmayr and Pavlos Tsatsoulis for discussions.
-The main part of this work was carried out when the author was affiliated at the Max-Planck Institute for Mathematics in the Sciences in Leipzig.
+I wish to thank Markus Tempelmayr and Pavlos Tsatsoulis for discussions and useful comments.
+The main part of this work was carried out when the author was affiliated with the Max-Planck Institute for Mathematics in the Sciences in Leipzig.
 The financial support of the Max-Planck Society, grant Proj.
 Bez.
-M.FE.A.MATN0003 and partial support from the National Science Centre, Poland, grant `Sonata Bis' 2019/34/E/ST1/00053 are gratefully acknowledged.
+M.FE.A.MATN0003 and partial support of the National Science Centre, Poland, grant `Sonata Bis' 2019/34/E/ST1/00053 are gratefully acknowledged.